Scrum in Practice: How Do Agile Teams Deliver IT Projects?

 Jakub Karpoluk

-The author of the play is unknown; the drama is one of the oldest in the repertoire of nō theater; it is also a hiraki mono work - that is, an initiation ritual for the main shite actors.
-Artists from the Hōshō school will present Polish audiences with an extremely rarely performed version (known as kogaki) of the play Midare, subtitled Wagō (Harmony), in which two characters of the Shōjō Wine Spirit will appear on stage.
-The play belongs to the fifth group of dramas, the so-called kirinō, which according to tradition were staged last during gobandate programs consisting of five dramas
+The author of the play is unknown; the drama is one of the oldest in the repertoire of the nō theatre; it is also a hiraki mono work – an initiation ritual for the main shite actors.
+Artists from the Hōshō school will present Polish audiences with an extremely rare version (the so-called kogaki) of the play Midare, subtitled Wagō (Harmony), in which two Wine Spirit Shōjō characters will appear on stage.
+The play belongs to the fifth group of dramas, the so-called kirinō, which, according to tradition, were performed last during gobandate programs consisting of five dramas

-Nō - (能 - Japanese for skill, talent) is one of Japan's three classical theaters, along with acting kabuki and puppet bunraku, enjoying a documented history dating back to
+Nō – (能 – Japanese for skill, talent) is one of the three classical Japanese theatres, alongside the actor-based kabuki and puppet bunraku, enjoying a documented history dating back to

-in the 14th century.
-It is a poetic and musical theater.
-At its roots lie earlier forms of performance, Chinese and Japanese, sacred and secular, including: dengaku, sarugaku and kuse mai dances.
-The classical form of nō theater, originated during the lifetime of Zeami (1364? - 1444?), the progenitor of the Kanze family, and has survived to our time, subject, of course, to many transformations.
-Zeami - actor, playwright and author of theoretical treatises remains to this day, one of the most important lawmakers of the dramatic art of nō.
-In 2001, nō theater was declared a UNESCO Intangible Cultural Heritage of Humanity.
+the 14th century.
+It is a poetic and musical theatre.
+Its roots lie in earlier performance forms, both Chinese and Japanese, sacred and secular, including: dengaku, sarugaku, and kuse mai dances.
+The classical form of nō theatre, created during the lifetime of Zeami (1364? – 1444?), the progenitor of the Kanze lineage, has survived to the present day, having naturally undergone many transformations.
+Zeami – actor, playwright, and author of theoretical treatises – remains to this day one of the most important lawmakers of nō dramatic art.
+In 2001, nō theatre was proclaimed a UNESCO Intangible Cultural Heritage of Humanity.